tpham2580/foodMap/README.md

 #### Current Features
 - [X]  Clicking on blue-highlighted countries on map or countries from dropdown menu will navigate to specific country page
+- [X]  Picture carousel of all pictures taken for that specific dish
 - [X]  Page for specified country will populate with  picture carousel and information for each dish
 - [X]  Button in each dish information section that navigates to website of favorite recipe for the dish
+- [X]  Countries page properly resizes depending on screen size

 #### Future Updates
 - [ ]  Dark mode button